Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-gNfCEV1J-2Q.md

 # [August 25th, 2020 Livestream](../2020-08-25.md)
 ## Q&A: Like a new map for Satisfactory?
 https://www.youtube.com/watch?v=gNfCEV1J-2Q
-This question was possibly duplicated with a more recent answer: [November 1st, 2022 Livestream Q&A: Add more Maps in future?](./yt-bIbXx0QfIbc.md) [https://www.youtube.com/watch?v=bIbXx0QfIbc](https://www.youtube.com/watch?v=bIbXx0QfIbc)
+This question was possibly duplicated with a more recent answer: [February 7th, 2023 Livestream Q&A: Once 1.0 is out, will you make DLC/addons with new Maps?](./yt-PgerRnEylGY.md) [https://www.youtube.com/watch?v=PgerRnEylGY](https://www.youtube.com/watch?v=PgerRnEylGY)

 ### Topics